Structure and magnetism of MnGe thin films grown with a nonmagnetic CrSi template: Magnetic Characterization with out-of-plane field

-Representative $M$ vs $H$ loops for the \SI{22.9}{\nano\metre} thick MnGe film are given in Fig.~\ref{fig:squid_loops}(a) and (b).
-The form of the magnetization at high temperatures ($T>\SI{60}{\kelvin}$) is indicative of a conical phase and there is no hysteresis between increasing and decreasing fields.
-At low temperatures, ($T<\sim\SI{35}{\kelvin}$), there is a clear difference between increasing and decreasing magnetization branches.
-The largest difference \mbox{$\Delta M = M_{\mathrm{dec}} - M_{\mathrm{inc}} \approx \SI{16.5}{\kilo\ampere\per\metre}$} occurs at \SI{5}{\kelvin}.
-Figure~\ref{fig:squid_loops}(c) depicts $\Delta M$ and shows the temperatures and fields where it disappears.
-This hysteresis is not associated with a simple conical state, since the cone angle simply varies continuously with an field applied along $Q$.
+At low temperatures, (below approximately \SI{35}{\kelvin}), there is a clear difference between increasing and decreasing magnetization branches.
+The largest difference between magnetization branches \mbox{$\Delta M = M_{\mathrm{dec}} - M_{\mathrm{inc}} \approx \SI{16.5}{\kilo\ampere\per\metre}$} occurs at \SI{5}{\kelvin}.
+Figure~\hyperref[fig:squid_loops]{9(c)} depicts $\Delta M$ and shows the temperatures and fields where it disappears.
+This hysteresis is not associated with a simple conical state, since the cone angle simply varies continuously with a field applied along $Q$.
 The remanent moment and $\Delta M$ are also too large to be explained by a small in-plane component of the applied field due to sample misalignment inside the magnetometer.
 The only feature in the $M$ vs $H$ loops is the second-order transition from the conical state into the saturated state.
 This transition occurs at a field $H_{\mathrm{c}_2}$ that is defined by the minimum in $\dv*[2]{M}{H}$.